jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Road to Techvolution, and the Death of Revolutions

-Rousseau, who was only ever a poor writer with no political power, changed history by making the people realize they suffered on the frontline because of an old ruling philosophy.
-Even though French and Americans could read pamplets, newspapers, and books and understand current events, they still couldn't vote.
+Rousseau changed history by making the people realize they suffered on the frontline because of an old ruling philosophy.
+Even though French and Americans could read pamplets, newspapers, and books and understood current events, they still couldn't vote.
 Even though they could use guns to expand the king's land, they weren't allowed to use guns to defend themselve against the king.
+Even though science starting revealing hte truth of Nature, they were told to follow society's rules instead.
 The people's cyborgolgy was held back by Darth King's rules.
 Rousseau made the people realize this was bullshit.

 The people's demand for change started a revolution, a sudden questioning of a civilization’s ruling philosophy.
 The American, French and all the other revolutions in the 19th centuries were violent, because the divide between ruling philosophy, and frontline society, was so wide.